tareqhassan2014/viral-spot-py-backend/docs/api/process_pending_viral_ideas.md

 This is likely used for administrative purposes or scheduled tasks to keep the analysis pipeline flowing smoothly.

+## Execution Flow

+1.  **Receive Request**: The endpoint receives a POST request.
+2.  **Instantiate Queue Manager**: It creates an instance of a `ViralIdeasQueueManager` class.
+3.  **Start Background Task**: It calls a method on the queue manager (e.g., `process_all_pending`) which is designed to run as a background task.
+This method fetches all pending jobs from the `viral_ideas_queue` table and processes them.
+4.  **Send Response**: The endpoint immediately returns a confirmation that the batch processing has started in the background.

 ## Responses

 ### Success: 200 OK